 Considering eating clean emphasizes the consumption of minimally processed plant-based foods, meal planning is a breeze.
 When you limit ingredients to a handful of real, whole foods — plus fresh and/or dried herbs and spices — meal preparation doesn’t become a full day event.

 For the most part, I don’t use recipes to create meals.
 I simply mix my favorite raw and/or cooked ingredients together and call it a meal.
 For instance, tonight we had veggie tacos with the following ingredients: whole grain sprouted tortillas, shredded leafy greens, diced tomatoes, “refried” black beans, fresh guacamole, and whole grain rice.
 See what I mean?
 You don’t need a “recipe” for this type of meal.
+However, you do need to create a shopping list that contains the ingredients you’ll need for the rest of the week.

 Meal Planning Tips